 Even though he was my father-in-law and could be a challenging individual at times, but then when you got to know him and his story one could understand, I stilled loved him, probably more than I had realised until he died.
-Even in the past few days I shed a tear spontaneously, after a sudden memory came to mind.
-These spontaneous moments can be triggered, by the slightest memory, location, phrase, or familiarity.
+Even in the past few days I have shed a tear spontaneously, after a memory suddenly came to mind.
+These spontaneous moments can be triggered, by the slightest thing, a location, phrase, or familiarity of situation.
 Admittedly, I would attempt to, try and hide my tears, for the benefit of my wife, "needing to be strong for her", but am I?

-We discuss death readily through the medium of the press, radio social media etc, all at a distance of course.
+We discuss death readily through the medium of the press, radio social media etc, "todays death count is..." all at a distance of course.
 Is this a depiction of modern society, and the ability to express ones self only through the social postings.
-It is not uncommon to congratulate ones family and friends via a social post, to express our own self achievements, express political, or personal opinions of political situations, and other people's lives.
-Then again, unfortunately, we all too often hear of the remote berating, criticising, and verbal assaults of individuals via social media, forums, and posts.
-However, this not the time to discuss these distance attacks on individuals.
+After all it is not uncommon to congratulate ones family and friends via a social media post, to express our own self achievements, or personal and political opinions of political situations, and other people's lives.
+Unfortunately also, we too often hear of the remote bullying, berating, criticising, and verbal assaults of individuals via social media, forums, and posts.
+However, this not the time to discuss these distant, remote attacks on individuals.

 The question is; how do we support, comfort, actually 'be there for' those who weep?
 In a time when Community is more important than ever, we need to connect, have that sense of belonging, and being part of something, a collective, a social conscience is imperative.
 So, what can we do?
 Can we post a card or letter through the box, can we drop off a box of chocolates, leave a pot plant on the doorstep, make a call, be creative.
 What would I want, would I want to to weep alone....